vuejs/vue-cli/docs/plugin-dev.md

 - A [PluginAPI][plugin-api] instance

-- An object containing project local options specified in `vue.config.js`, or in the `"vue-cli"` field in `package.json`.
+- An object containing project local options specified in `vue.config.js`, or in the `"vue"` field in `package.json`.

 The API allows service plugins to extend/modify the internal webpack config for different environments and inject additional commands to `vue-cli-service`.
 Example: